cyrezdev/a11y-apca-sass/README.md

   @see https://github.com/Myndex/apca-w3/tree/master#font-lookup-table

 ### `apca-color()`
-Calculate the accessible color relative to another color, using the APCA contrast algorithm.
+Calculate the color relative to another color, using the APCA contrast algorithm.

 ```scss
 @function apca-color($fg-color, $contrast: 90, $bg-color: $fg-color, $edit: "fg")
 ```
-- Return the accessible color for the foreground (Text / Icon) on the background color<br>
+- Given the Lnp contrast value (Lc non-polar, $contrast: Lnp), returns the accessible color for the foreground (Text / Icon) on the background color<br>
   OR the accessible color for the background relative to the foreground color.

 ### `apca-contrast()`